Jessica Killings Flaunts Sculpted Physique While Teaching Fans How To Improvise Home Workouts

 The post earned nearly 20,000 likes and hundreds of comments from the model’s large fanbase of 1.9 million.
 Many of her followers praised the workout and thanked Jessica for the encouragement while complimenting her toned figure.

-“You are goals!,” one Instagram user commented, following up with a fire emoji for emphasis.
+“You are goals!” one Instagram user commented, following up with a fire emoji for emphasis.